OpenGene/fastp/README.md

   # length filtering options
   -L, --disable_length_filtering     length filtering is enabled by default.
 If this option is specified, length filtering is disabled
   -l, --length_required              reads shorter than length_required will be discarded. (int [=30])

+  # base correction by overlap analysis options
+  -c, --correction                   enable base correction in overlapped regions (only for PE data), default is disabled

   # reporting options
   -j, --json                         the json format report file name (string [=fastp.json])